wsjmnh/music163-API/README.md

 music163-API
 ============

-An API to retrieve data from music 163
+An PHP API to retrieve data from music 163

 Using CURL to fake referer ip address to music.163.com